thephpleague/glide/README.md

 Glide makes it possible to access images stored in a variety of file systems.
 It does this using the [Flysystem](http://flysystem.thephpleague.com/) file system abstraction library.
 For example, you may choose to store your source images on [Amazon S3](http://aws.amazon.com/s3/), but keep your rendered images (the cache) on a local disk.

 To set your source and cache locations, simply pass an instance of `League\Flysystem\Filesystem` for each.
-Alternatively, if you are only using a local disk, you can simply pass a path as a string.
+Alternatively, if you are only using the local disk, you can simply pass a path as a string.

 ```php
 use League\Flysystem\Filesystem;